mlrun/mlrun/docs/install/aws-install.md

 The feature store can store data on a fast key value database table for quick serving.
 This online feature store capability requires an external key value database.

-Currently the MLRun feature store supports Redis and the Iguazio's key value database.
+Currently the MLRun feature store supports the following options:
+- Redis
+- Iguazio key value database.

 To use Redis, you must install Redis separately and provide the Redis URL when configuring the AWS CloudFormation stack.
+Refer to the [Redis getting-started page](https://redis.io/docs/getting-started/) for information about Redis installation.

 ## Integrate MLRun with Kafka for online serving